 Availability with Max Students: 1

 Prerequisites: Third Year Status; Fourth year students can apply only with special permission from Lead Advisor and Course Director

 Duty Hours: 40/week

-Description:This is a 2-week Career exploration elective designed to give the student exposure to the a specific sub-specialty within the discipline of Internal Medicine.
+Description:This 2-week Career exploration elective is designed to provide third-year students exposure to a specific sub-specialty within the discipline of Internal Medicine.
 Students will elect the Internal Medicine Sub-specialty of their choice including General Internal Medicine, Hospital Medicine, Gastroenterology, Endocrinology, Nephrology, Cardiology, Infectious Diseases, Rheumatology, Hematology/Oncology, Palliative Care Medicine, Pulmonary/Critical Care Medicine, and Geriatrics.
 Time will be allocated depending on the specialty chosen.
 For example, Endocrinology will involve mostly outpatient clinic time with some inpatient time.
 Pulmonary/Critical Care Medicine would involve time in the ICU, Pulmonary clinic, the bronchoscopy suite, and pulmonary function test reading.
 Thus, the 2-week elective would be structured to fit the sub-specialty.